 However, while simpler, keeping business and personal finances together is not typically recommended.
 Keeping separate records helps you to more closely monitor cash flow in your business.
 The first step in separating finances is to open a business checking account.

 In a sole proprietorship, separating finances won’t protect you from liability, but it can help with bookkeeping as the business grows.
 It will also make it easier if you decide to transition to an LLC or other formal business structure.
 We reviewed the best business checking accounts and put Chase at the top.
-New customers can qualify for up to $300 in bonuses.
+New customers can qualify for bonuses.

 5 Cons of a Sole Proprietorship